batmanscode/pydacc/README.md

 Demo and docs: https://pydacc-production.up.railway.app

+Note: demo is using railway's free plan so might not always be available

 ## `clustering`

 Clusters your data based on how many groups you want.
 This is set by the `k` parameter.